coder/coder/docs/admin/infrastructure/validated-architectures/index.md

 1. Maintain Coder templates using
    [version control](../../templates/managing-templates/change-management.md).
 1. Consider implementing a GitOps workflow to automatically push new template versions into Coder from git.
-For example, on Github, you can use the [Setup Coder](https://github.com/marketplace/actions/setup-coder) action.
+For example, on GitHub, you can use the [Setup Coder](https://github.com/marketplace/actions/setup-coder) action.
 1. Evaluate enabling
    [automatic template updates](../../templates/managing-templates/index.md#template-update-policies-enterprise-premium)